Here’s how I upgraded the hard drive in a Sony Vaio PCG-V505DXP laptop.

-It had an older 60GB 4200RPM IDE hard drive (Toshiba MK6021GAS).
-The original hard drive failed and I decided to upgrade it with a faster one.
+It had an older 60GB 4200RPM IDE HDD (Toshiba MK6021GAS) installed.
+The original one failed and I decided to upgrade it with a faster one.

 The drive replacement procedure is pretty simple and here it is.

 First of all, unplug the battery.
-The hard drive compartment is located on the bottom of the laptop under the cover.
-Remove five screws and remove the cover.
+The HDD compartment is located on the bottom under the cover.

-Now you can unplug the hard drive cable.
+Now you can unplug the cable.

 You’ll have to transfer mounting brackets to the new drive.

-Remove bracket from the right side.
+Remove the bracket from the right side.

-Remove bracket from the left side.
+Remove the bracket from the left side.

 You’ll have to use an IDE drive, not SATA.

-Connect both brackets to the new drive, connect the cable, install the drive into the laptop and install the cover.
+Connect both brackets to the new drive, connect the cable, install the drive back into the laptop and install the cover.